-3.6 DECK REMOVAL
+4.6 DECK REMOVAL

-Move machine to an area where the mower deck is to be disconnected.
+Move power unit/mower deck to an area where the mower deck is to be disconnected.
 Turn engine "OFF" but leave key switch in the "ON" position.
 Engage parking brake.

-1. The rear of deck must be raised up and both jack stands moved down to the lowest position and both locking pins inserted.
-NOTE: Jack stands are stored on the left and right rear sides of the mower.
+1. The rear of deck must be raised up and both jack shafts moved down to the lowest position and both locking pins inserted.